 Chemotherapy.
 For stage 2 or more advanced cancer, cycles of chemotherapy may be required to combat the spread of the cancer cells.
 This may slow or stop the progression.

 Antibiotics.
 Some patients only require the removal of the implants and a potent dose of antibiotics to fight this condition.

 We hope that we have helped to open your eyes not just to the benefits of breast augmentation, but also to the downsides of having this cosmetic surgery procedure.
 To minimize your risk for infection, implant rupture, and breast cancer illness, closely monitor your breasts after your procedure.
 Follow your surgeon’s aftercare instructions closely.
-See your doctor right away if you notice any changes in your breasts or health, especially if you experience signs of infection.
+Ask a doctor in Dr. Breast Augmentation Sydney right away if you notice any changes in your breasts or health, especially if you experience signs of infection.